jimmygizmo/nucleus/README.md

 #### The Nucleus frontend React application is rich with the best modern data-integrated features and components.
 It is a beautiful, responsive frontend using all the best and latest design strategies, the incredible power of Material UI, Nivo data visualization and much more.

-#### Nucleus is enterprise-grade intrastructure and premium UI streamlined into the developer's laptop, so it can be shaped into the next killer app with minimal effort.
+#### Nucleus is enterprise-grade infrastructure and premium UI streamlined into the developer's laptop, so it can be shaped into the next killer app with minimal effort.
 The Nucleus stack is cloud-ready from the ground up, so it is one of the fastest ways to develop and release a top-quality application at any scale.

 ----

 There are a lot of code snippets and partial solutions out there and some of that is even really good, but there is a serious shortage of high quality, full-featured, industrial-strength, open-source web application and stack templates which are ready to run and ready to customize from a near feature-complete state.
 I really don't call Nucleus an application template because it is very complete and ready to run both locally and deployed to the cloud.
 It is so complete as to even automatically populate its own test/mock data.
 Very few manual steps are required to get Nucleus running.
 The specific app is a very nice admin dashboard application, loaded with data visualization and great general purpose web app features, many provided by Material UI components.
 Isn't a complete and running stack and application more useful than part of one?
 I think so.

 Nucleus runs completely and perfectly on the developer's local machine and with full data with almost no manual setup.
 This exact same code and stack then deploys to the cloud with all configuration done automatically and all data persisted as desired, where desired.
-The very best development and operations require this kind of streamlinging and the benefits are profound in terms of application quality, data integrity and rapid feature development.
+The very best development and operations require this kind of streamlining and the benefits are profound in terms of application quality, data integrity and rapid feature development.

 In this way, The Nucleus Stack serves an important need, not only for people who want to get a premium, high-performance web app running as fast as possible, but also for people who are learning and developing different parts of such a stack and need to work with the technology in a complete context, with good data already in place.
 The Nucleus Stack meets those and many other needs.
 It is as flexible as it is robust and uses the latest and greatest libraries, services, design patterns and strategies for 2023.
 I hope you find it valuable to your projects and your learning adventure.